Curing (food preservation): Reasons for curing

 Meat decomposes rapidly if it is not preserved.
 The speed of decomposition depends on several factors, including ambient humidity, temperature, and the presence of pathogens.
 Most types of untreated meat cannot be kept at room temperature for lengthy periods before spoiling.

 Spoiled meat changes color and exudes a foul odor.
 Ingestion can cause serious food poisoning.
 Salt-curing processes were developed in antiquity in order to ensure food safety without relying on then unknown anti-bacterial agents.

 The short shelf life of fresh meat does not pose significant problems when access to it is easy and supply is abundant.
 But in times of scarcity and famine, or when the meat must be transported over long distances, food preservation is necessary.

 Curing significantly increases the length of time meat remains edible, by making it inhospitable to the growth of microbes.

 Chemical actions

 Salt

 Salt (sodium chloride) is the primary ingredient used in meat curing.
 Removal of water and addition of salt to meat creates a solute-rich environment where osmotic pressure draws water out of microorganisms, slowing down their growth.
 Doing this requires a concentration of salt of nearly 20%.

-In sausage production, salt causes the soluble proteins to come to the surface of the meat that was used to make the sausages.
+In sausage production, salt causes the soluble proteins to come to the surface of the meat that is used to make the sausages.
 These proteins coagulate when the sausage is heated, helping to hold the sausage together.